astronomer/airflow-guides/guides/dag-best-practices.md

         )
 ```

 When the scheduler parses this DAG, it will query the `grocery_list` table to construct the operators in the DAG.
 This query will be run on every scheduler heartbeat, which could cause performance issues.
-A better implementation would be to have a separate DAG or task that gets the required information from the `grocery_list` table and saves it to an Airflow variable, which can be used by the dynamic DAG.
+A better implementation would be to have a separate DAG or task that gets the required information from the `grocery_list` table and saves it to an XCom or an Airflow variable, which can be used by the dynamic DAG.

 ### Use a Consistent Method for Task Dependencies